Congressional Democrats Sue Trump Over Foreign Emoluments

 (CN) — Nearly 200 Democratic members of Congress filed a federal complaint Wednesday against President Donald Trump, saying his vast international business holdings violate a centuries-old anti-bribery provision of the U.S. Constitution.

-Trump has been his with at least four complaints under the Emoluments Clause since his inauguration.
+Trump has been the subject of at least four complaints under the Emoluments Clause since his inauguration.
 Citizens for Responsibility and Ethics brought the first in January, and the attorney generals of Maryland and Washington, D.C., brought the last just this past Monday.

 Filed in Washington this morning, the new case led by Sen. Richard Blumenthal of Connecticut brings up a provision of the clause that says Trump cannot accept prohibited emoluments — meaning payments, benefits or gifts — from foreign states without the consent of Congress.
 Thirty-one other members of the U.S. Senate signed the complaint, along with 160 members of the U.S. House of Representatives.